wvdv2002/Particle-FTPFileSender/README.md

 # FTPFileSender

-A Particle library, FTPFileSender, to send compressed files over FTP to a ftp server.
+A Particle library, FTPFileSender, to send compressed and receive uncompressed files over FTP to/from a ftp server.
 Using this library you can call a function on a particle device and the Particle will compress and then send a file to the designated FTP server.

 ## Getting started